 I studied history and Scandinavian studies at NTNU, and in January 2013 defended my PhD thesis Eit seinmellomalderleg skrivemiljø: Nidaros erkesete 1458--1537 ['A late medieval scribal community: Nidaros archdiocese 1458--1537'].
 Since Feb 2013 I am postdoctoral research fellow at INL, NTNU.

-I am interested in the history of Norwegian, especially Old Norse and how this evolved into Modern Norwegian during the late middle ages; a favourite topic is the development of the case morphology in Middle Norwegian.
+I am interested in the history of language, especially Old Norse and how this evolved into Modern Norwegian during the Late Middle Ages.
 This includes an interest in philological and methodological problems with written sources in historical linguistics.
 My ph.d. thesis lies within the field known as historical sociolinguistics, where insights of modern sociolinguistics are applied on written material from the past.
 I am also interested in the history of linguistics and philology.

 I have previously taught NORD1106 (Old Norse and language history) and NORD2201 (Old Norse).